Hong Kong is an incredible city that is often considered a hub to many other destinations across the Asian continent.

 Finally, if you are exhausted when you arrive in Hong Kong, there is no shame in taking it easy, relaxing in the airport, paying for lounge access for the day, or booking a day room or a night room at the transit hotel to shower, sleep, or simply relax during your layover.

 In fact, one of the best things to do on a long layover anywhere is to recover from your journey and try to combat jet lag so you will arrive at your final destination feeling rejuvenated and ready to hit the ground running.
+If you travel a lot, investing in a Priority Pass is worth it for the lounge access around the world.

 FAQs about a Hong Kong layover